 Graduates from the Level 8 programme may progress to Masters Degree or PhD programmes across a range of disciplines.

-Amy Flynn, a graduate of BSc (Hons) in Pharmaceutical Science with Drug Development, talks about her experience of studying with IT Sligo.
+Amy Flynn, a graduate of BSc (Hons) in Pharmaceutical Science with Drug Development, talks about her experience of studying this programme.